SubhamRath/SKILL_PCELL/README.md

 ### 3.2 Why ROD?

-ROD simplifies creation of layout entities in SKILL by providing these facilities:
+ROD simplifies the creation of layout entities in SKILL by providing these facilities:
 - An object can be accessed in a hierarchy by its name.
-- Points on an object can be referenced by name (ll,ur).
+- Points on an object can be referenced by name (ll, ur).
-- Alignment of ROD objects are fast and effective.
+- Alignment of ROD objects is fast and effective.
 - Complex structures involving several layers can be created easily.
-- Techology information can be used so that ROD structures are process independent.
+- Technology information can be used so that ROD structures are process-independent.

 ### 3.3 ROD Concepts

 - *Named objects*

-ROD allows to assign a name to any shape.
+ROD allows for an assignment of a name to any shape.
 Any instance already has a name, and ROD allows us to reference an instance by its name.
-- *Object handels*
+- *Object handles*

-A handle is an item of information about ROD object, such as a point on the object's bounding box.
-There are two kinds of ROD handels:
+A handle is an item of information about a ROD object, such as a point on the object's bounding box.
+There are two kinds of ROD handles:
 - 1. System Defined
   -  Automatically defined when a ROD object is created.
 Calculated on-demand as they are accessed.
-- 2. User Defined
+- 2. User-Defined
-  - User created to store calculations, special coordinates, or other data.
+  - User-created to store calculations, special coordinates, or other data.
 Stored in memory and saved to the database.

 - *Object alignment*